openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

 > Pictured: The result of running a batch with 500 urls.
 On the left, the queue-worker metrics.
 On the right, the S3 console with the individual function results and the `output.json` with the combined results.

+### Further work
+The example was written using python because it is often used for data science and machine learning projects, but this pattern can be implemented in any language.
+Wether you want to use Go, Java, C# or any other language.
+[The template store](https://docs.openfaas.com/cli/templates/) has templates for many different languages.

+Functions are a natural fit for processing data.
+As we see more people use MapReduce with OpenFaaS we may consider building a generic component to help implement this pattern.

 If you’d like to talk to us about anything we covered in this blog post: [feel free to reach out](https://www.openfaas.com/support/)

 We also run a [Weekly Office Hours call](https://docs.openfaas.com/community/#weekly-office-hours) that you’re welcome to join.